vgmtrans/vgmtrans/tests/parity/README.md

 Synth comparison canonicalizes sample-table order together with every SF2/DLS region reference because the legacy parser inserts Saturn samples on first use while the value parser uses deterministic source-address order.
-It also ignores the bank field that legacy mutates on instrument objects shared by multiple collections; MIDI parity and value-core tests cover effective bank selection.
+It also ignores empty DLS program placeholders and the bank field that legacy mutates on instrument objects shared by multiple collections; MIDI parity and value-core tests cover effective bank selection.

 ### Known NDS baseline findings